 Provided by: Cooler Master

-With a price point of $99.99 USD, the Cooler Master 690 II Advanced Black & White Edition is in the mainstream category of computer cases.
+At a price point of $39.99, the Cooler Master Storm Recon lands in the Budget category of gaming mice.

 Ever since Cooler Master launched their CM Storm Spawn mouse, users have been asking if a palm-grip version is on the way.
 Although the Spawn and the Xornet’s ergonomic design was extremely comfortable and easily adaptable, many users with larger paws could not physically use the smaller Spawn/Xornet claw-grip chassis.
 Utilizing the same Avago 3090 LED sensor as the Spawn, the CM Storm Recon is a welcome addition to the CM Storm peripheral family and answers many requested features from gaming fans.

 Cooler Master used a lighter, more manageable USB cord on the Recon, which actually almost nullifies the need for the Skorpion bungee.
 While I would recommend the CM Storm Skorpion for CM Storm Spawn and other heavier corded or braided cable mouse, the CM Storm Recon’s cord does not drag or hinder movement.
 Cooler Master has also added anti-fraying protection at the base of CM Storm Recon for added durability when transported.
 The Avago 3090 sensor itself works very well, especially with the latest firmware, having very low lift-off distance and precise tracking even at the lowest and highest sensitivity settings.
 The rubberized coating on the CM Storm Recon also covers the entire functional top surface and not just the clickable areas.